 There is a lot of discussion on the internet about using stretcher bars before or after you complete your painting.
-Clearly it can be advantageous to paint on a canvas that is already stretched.
-If you would prefer to stretch your canvas before painting it then that is perfectly okay.
+Clearly, it can be advantageous to paint on a canvas that is already stretched.
+If you decide to go for that option, which means to stretch your canvas before painting it, it is perfectly fine.

-However, you can complete your painting and then decide how you want to frame it.
-You will be considering where you are going to hang it at this point and that may affect your decision.
-If, at this point, you decide to use stretcher bars it will work perfectly well and is how it is shown in this article.
+Another option is to complete your painting without framing it first, and then decide how you want to frame it.
+In that case, you'd be best to lay your canvas on a solid structure and tape the side of your painting, that way your canvas won't move.
+Once, you've finished your painting, you will be considering where you are going to hang it and that may affect your decision.
+If at this point, you decide to use stretcher bars, it will work perfectly well.
+You can find how by reading this article.

 I have not used canvas stretcher pliers in this article as not everybody has them but they can be useful in getting your canvas very tight.
 You can also use canvas wedges to push the corners of your stretcher bars out slightly to increase the tension in your canvas.
 You simply tap them in.
 In this case, I have simply used the stretcher bars and nothing else and the result is fantastic.
 You do not need to be an expert or have lots of specialist equipment.

 Get your stretcher bars and lay them out.
 Check if they have a small ridge running around the edge on both sides of the frame or just one.
 If it is only on one side it is vital that you build your frame with this ridge on the same side on all the pieces.

 On this picture, you can see the ridge along the outside on both pieces as they are assembled.
 This ridge holds the canvas away from the frame preventing it from showing through your painting.

 Assemble your pieces of stretcher bar very carefully.
 They should fit together very tightly so they may be difficult to assemble.
 If you have any difficulties gently sand a little wood away.

 Be careful not to take too much off as they must fit tightly together.